igvteam/juicebox.js/index.md

 ---

 juicebox.js is an embeddable interactive contact map viewer for .hic files written in JavaScript and CSS.
 It is based on the desktop Juicebox visualization application.
-For developers who wish to embed juicebox.js, see the [Developer Documentation](docs/developers)
+For developers who wish to embed juicebox.js, see the [README](https://github.com/igvteam/juicebox.js#REAME.MD)

 A public juicebox.js instance can be found at [http://aidenlab.org/juicebox](http://aidenlab.org/juicebox).